 Warner Univeristy is bringing fax technology up to 21st Century standards.

 To fax, we will be utilizing an online service.

 This will allow us to send documents to fax numbers using e-mail.

 Warner is moving all E-mail to Google Apps!

 Warner University will be moving to Google Apps for its E-mail service.
 This will include faculty and staff E-mail as well as student E-mail.

-Faculty and staff E-mail will be moved to the Google Apps service over Thanksgiving weekend 2013.
+Faculty and staff E-mail moved to the Google Apps service over Thanksgiving weekend 2013.

 There are many reasons to move (as noted by our committee documentation below) but here are the main reasons: